Best Battery Grip for Canon EOS R5

 Frequently Asked Questions

-Can I charge the batteries inside the grip via the camera’s USB-C port?
+Can I charge the batteries while they are inside the grip?

-A battery grip adds about 290g (without batteries) to your setup.
-When you add two LP-E6NH batteries, you’re looking at roughly 450-500g of additional weight.
-While this sounds like a lot, many photographers find that it actually balances the camera better when using heavy “L” series RF lenses, like the RF 28-70mm f/2 or the RF 70-200mm f/2.8, making the overall kit feel more stable.
+A battery grip adds roughly 290g (without batteries) to your setup.
+When you add two LP-E6NH batteries, you’re looking at about 450g of additional weight.
+While this sounds like a lot, the improved ergonomics actually make the camera feel lighter during use because you can hold it more securely.
+The added surface area for your palm reduces the “death grip” strain on your fingers, especially when using heavy lenses like the RF 50mm f/1.2L.

 Final Verdict